 Six Essential International Organizations You Need to Know

-Look at the most prominent international governmental organizations tackling the world’s biggest issues.
+In this free resource, learn about the most prominent international organizations tackling the world’s biggest issues.

 In an increasingly interconnected and interdependent world, some issues are too big for countries to handle on their own.
-Countries need to work together, and they do so in part through international organizations that encourage cooperation and diplomatic resolutions to global problems.
+Countries need to work together, and they do so in part through international organizations that facilitate cooperation and encourage diplomatic solutions to global problems.

 The need for continued cooperation

 As the issues tackled on a global level evolve, international institutions need to adapt.
 The World Trade Organization has been criticized for not updating its rules to meet the needs of new technological developments; the United Nations Security Council has been critiqued for preserving an outdated balance of power; and concerns abound over the jurisdiction of the International Criminal Court.
 More generally, critics are concerned that international institutions such as these require too much political will and resourcing to be nimble enough to respond to urgent issues.

 Still, organizations that foster international cooperation are in place to help countries navigate potentially volatile issues diplomatically.
 In a world that’s more connected than ever before, institutions like these have an important role to play.